pulver22/QLAB/README.md

     $ roslaunch deep_reinforced_landing drl.launch

+## Notes
+1 - In order to simplify the tuning of the simulator without the need of recompile it every time, a dedicated launch file is offered.
+It lists various parameters that can be easily changed before launching the environment.
+The launch file is located at the following path:

+    $ ~/qlab_ws/src/qlab/deep_reinforced_landing/launch/drl.launch

+2 - To change or remove the drift affecting the UAV's movements, please modify the following entries

+    <motionSmallNoise>0.0</motionSmallNoise>
+    <motionDriftNoise>0.0</motionDriftNoise>
+    <motionDriftNoiseTime>0.0</motionDriftNoiseTime>

+located in the following xacro file:

+    $ ~/qlab_ws/src/qlab/qlab/cvg_sim_gazebo_plugins/urdf/quadrotor_simple_controller.urdf.xacro
 ## Issues

 All kind of issues and contributions will be very welcome.
 Please get in touch on [our issues page](https://github.com/pulver22/ardrone_tf_controller/issues) when help is needed!